Gospel of Grace Ministries

 Psalm 51:15-17 “O Lord, open You my lips; and my mouth shall show forth Thy praise.
 For You desire not sacrifice; else would I give it: You delight not in burnt offering.
 The sacrifices of God are a broken spirit: a broken and a contrite heart, O God, You wilt not despise.”

-Loving God, the Brethren & Good Works
+Sanctification & Good Works

-Any service to God and man in obedience to New Covenant commands and exhortations comes through God-given faith by the power of the Holy Spirit working in the believer.
-This is not motivated by legalistic thoughts like fear of punishment or promise of reward, or based on one’s own merit.
-This is all motivated by the assurance of free salvation based on the accomplished, effectual sacrifice and the righteousness of Christ ALONE, without any of our works added.
-This is the liberty of grace, in love, whereby God’s sheep express love for God and love for one another.
-It includes all obedience to God's commands, maintaining good works, and striving to bring our conduct into conformity, to Christ our Savior, according to the instruction of God’s word.
+The life of faith is motivated by the assurance of free Salvation based on the accomplished, effectual, finished sacrifice and the gracious imputation of Christ’s righteousness ALONE, without any of our works added to that to make it effective.
+This is the liberty of God’s Grace, in love, whereby His sheep express love for God and love for one another.
+It includes all obedience to God's commands, maintaining good works, and striving to bring our conduct from the loving, humble, gracious example of Christ our Savior, according to the instruction of God’s word.

-Romans 12:1-2 I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
-And be not conformed to this world: but be ye transformed by the renewing of your mind, that you may prove what is that good, and acceptable, and perfect, will of God.
+Romans 12:1-2 “I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
+And be not conformed to this world: but be ye transformed by the renewing of your mind, that you may prove what is that good, and acceptable, and perfect, will of God.”

 Ephesians 2:10 “For we are His workmanship, created in Christ Jesus unto good works, which God has before ordained that we should walk in them.”

-I Peter 2:5 “You also, as lively stones, are built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.
+I Peter 2:5 “You also, as lively stones, are built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.”

 Titus 2:11-14 “For the grace of God that brings salvation has appeared to all men, Teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in this present world; Looking for that blessed hope, and the glorious of the great God and our Savior Jesus Christ; Who gave Himself for us, that He might redeem us from all iniquity, and purify unto Himself a peculiar people, zealous of good works.”

-John 13:34- 35 “A new commandment I give unto you, That you love one another; as I have loved you, that you also love one another.
+John 13:34-35 “A new commandment I give unto you, That you love one another; as I have loved you, that you also love one another.
 By this shall all men know that you are My disciples, if you have love one to another.”

 I John 3:13-16 “Marvel not, my brethren, if the world hate you.
 We know that we have passed from death unto life, because we love the brethren.
 He that loves not his brother abides in death.
 Whosoever hates his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.
 Hereby perceive we the love of God, because He laid down His life for us: and we ought to lay down our lives for the brethren.”